How much does it cost to automate factsheets? 🧐

 The second firm had 18 products and some document automation processes already in place.
 However, the existing processes weren’t scalable and couldn’t handle the firm’s complex data scenario with data coming from multiple sources.
 As a result, they were failing to hit their time-to-market goals and spending too much on internal resources.
 Without the staff resources to commit to their data management process, they wanted it to be as automated as possible.

-Due to the complexity of Firm B’s data scenario, we created custom data loaders for them, and set up an automated and repeatable process to ingest data from their various sources for each production cycle.
+Due to the complexity of their data scenario, we created custom data loaders for them and set up an automated and repeatable process to ingest data from their various sources for each production cycle.
 Although configuring and testing custom load-scripts added to implementation costs, it greatly reduced risk and time-to-market issues.

-Despite the fact they needed a high level of customization for data management, Firm B was more flexible with regard to their design templates.
+Despite the fact they needed a high level of customization for data management, this firm was more flexible with regard to their design templates.
 They started with a standardized “Theme” for their documents, then altered the theme to fit their needs.
 More specifically, they added 10 custom components that weren’t included in the standard set.

-Firm B was willing to conform to some standard pre-set themes and data formats, but they still needed a decent amount of customization to accommodate their complex data process and unique data visualizations (charts/graphs).
+They were willing to conform to some standard pre-set themes and data formats.
+Yet, they still needed a decent amount of customization to accommodate their complex data process and unique data visualizations (charts/graphs).
 As a result, their implementation price-point ended up at $42,000.

 The Stock Template Approach

 Firm C: Small and extremely cost-conscious

 Key Concerns: Freeing up limited resources, not breaking the bank

 Implementation Cost: $25k to $30k

-Firm C had 10 mutual fund products and wanted to improve efficiency in their operations.
+The third firm had 10 mutual fund products and wanted to improve efficiency in their operations.
 They were working with very few internal marketing resources.
-Their existing documents could have benefited from design improvement (and automation), but the cost of paying for each of these projects was well beyond their reach.
+Their existing documents could have benefited from design improvement (and automation).
+However, the cost of paying for each of these projects was well beyond their reach.
 They did, however, want highly functional and professionally designed visuals and an extremely reliable process.
 Given these constraints, they were open to using a standardized design template for their documents.
-Their flexibility on design reduced their project costs significantly.
+Their flexibility with design reduced their project costs significantly.